 - Take 1: If nothing is learned about any individual in the dataset, then no individual can be harmed by analysis. - Dalenius' Desideratum: an ad omnia (Latin: "for all") privacy goal for statistical databases, as opposed to ad hoc (Latin: "for this").
 Anything that can be learned about a respondent from the statistical database should be learnable without access to the database. - Put another way, the adversary's prior and posterior views about an individual should not be different. - This objective is unachievable because of auxiliary information. - Example: Alice knows that John smokes.
 She read a medical research study that found a causal relationship between smoking and lung cancer.
-Alice concludes, based on study results and her prior knowledge about John that he has a heightened risk of developing lung cancer. - Further, the risk is to everyone in a particular group (smokers, in this example), irrespective of whether they participated in the study.
-We'll return to this when discussing the Barrow, Alaska alcohol study.
+Alice concludes, based on study results and her prior knowledge about John, that he has a heightened risk of developing lung cancer. - Further, the risk is to everyone in a particular group (smokers, in this example), irrespective of whether they participated in the study.